dtenny/rexxparse/README.md

 is in keeping with REXX semantics.
 Otherwise it tries not to complain about mundane things in your templates.

-If you think you've found a bug, try your PARSE with Object Object REXX and see what it does.
+If you think you've found a bug, try your PARSE with Open Object REXX and see what it does.
 My goal is to match its semantics for any functionality shared between the two, however note that the Lisp version has additional capabilities which can't be compared.